ITensor/website/docs/code_conventions.md

 ##Formatting##

 * Code should be idented using 4 spaces for each indent level ("soft tabs").
-This guarantees the code looks consistent in text editors regardless of tab stop settings.
+This guarantees the code will look consistent in text editors regardless of tab stop settings.

+* Code should be no more than 80 characters wide.
+Possible exceptions include long string literals or if breaking over two lines makes code hard to reason about/debug.

 * Braces following function or class declarations, etc., should be on their own line and be indented to the same level as the enclosed code.
 For example: